MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/adding-non-terminating-error-reporting-to-your-cmdlet.md

 # Adding Non-Terminating Error Reporting to Your Cmdlet

-Cmdlets can report nonterminating errors by calling the [System.Management.Automation.Cmdlet.WriteError][] method and still continue to operate on the current input object or on further incoming pipeline objects.
+Cmdlets can report nonterminating errors by calling the [System.Management.Automation.Cmdlet.WriteError][WriteError] method and still continue to operate on the current input object or on further incoming pipeline objects.
 This section explains how to create a cmdlet that reports nonterminating errors from its input processing methods.

-For nonterminating errors (as well as terminating errors), the cmdlet must pass an [System.Management.Automation.ErrorRecord][] object identifying the error.
+For nonterminating errors (as well as terminating errors), the cmdlet must pass an [System.Management.Automation.ErrorRecord][ErrorRecord] object identifying the error.
 Each error record is identified by a unique string called the "error identifier".
-In addition to the identifier, the category of each error is specified by constants defined by a [System.Management.Automation.ErrorCategory][] enumeration.
+In addition to the identifier, the category of each error is specified by constants defined by a [System.Management.Automation.ErrorCategory][ErrorCategory] enumeration.
 The user can view errors based on their category by setting the `$ErrorView` variable to "CategoryView".

 For more information about error records, see
 [Windows PowerShell Error Records](./windows-powershell-error-records.md).